alu-rwa-dsa/summative-linda_david_caleb/README.md

 As already said, A* algorithm takes advantage of the two data structures where it can find the shortest path as Dijkstra’s and also uses heuristic to guide itself, this makes this algorithm more powerful than both of the above mentioned.

- In order to run this application you must install NumPy:

-                  pip install numpy

  Correctness of our algorithm

  A* algorithm is modeled by combining the Dijkstra and Best First Search algorithm.
 So why would this be more efficient than using either?
 Well, Dijkstra’s algorithm works by visiting vertices in the graph starting with the object’s starting point.
 It then repeatedly examines the closest not-yet-examined vertex, adding its vertices to the set of vertices to be examined.
 It expands outwards from the starting point until it reaches the goal.
 Dijkstra’s Algorithm is guaranteed to find a shortest path from the starting point to the goal, as long as none of the edges have a negative cost.
 Best FIrst Search on the other hand, works similarly to Dijstra, but instead of selecting the vertex closest to the starting point, it selects the one closest to the goal.